uclixngithubclassroom/classroom/README.md

 When clicked, button will take you to the Azure CLI.
 Make sure you CLI is configured to be a Bash.

-When CLI is ready you need to execute the command
+When CLI is ready you need to execute the command:

   ```bash
   bash <(curl -s https://raw.githubusercontent.com/uclixngithubclassroom/classroom/UCLAzureDeploy/deploy_classroom.sh)